|

 MYRTLE:

-English name derived from the name of the flowering shrub or tree, itself
+English name derived from the vocabulary word, myrtle, the name of a flowering shrub or tree,

 myrtle."